segmentstream-com/segmentstream-com.github.io/_docs/for-developer/partners.md

 ### <a name="0"></a> Introduction
 ------
 The connected system gets access to the global `digitalData` object after its js-library is loaded.
-Now all events that occur with embedded content blocks must be pushed into the `digitalData.events` array. **DigitalDataManager** will intercept these events and send them to [Google Analytics](/integrations/google-analytics), [Yandex.Metrica](/integrations/yandex-metrica) or any other integration.
+Now all events that occur with embedded content blocks must be pushed into the `digitalData.events` array. **SegmentStream** will intercept these events and send them to [Google Analytics](/integrations/google-analytics), [Yandex.Metrica](/integrations/yandex-metrica) or any other integration.

 Typical cases are described below.